nats-io/k8s/docs/create-k8s-cluster.md

 # Creating a Kubernetes cluster

-Below you can find examples of creating a small 3 nodes Kubernetes cluster to try NATS on multiple clouds:
+Below you can find examples of creating a small 3 nodes Kubernetes cluster to try NATS on multiple clouds.

 ## Google Kubernetes Engine